Alfresco/alfresco-ng2-components/docs/document-list.component.md

 -   `-shared-`
 -   `-my-`

-#### DocumentList aliases
+#### Document List aliases

-The DocumentList component also provides support for the following reserved aliases you can use:
+The Document List component also provides support for the following reserved aliases:

 -   `-trashcan-`,
 -   `-sharedlinks-`